 Independence First Independent Living Resources Midstate Independent Living Choices

-North Country Independent Living Options for Independent Living
+indiGO Options for Independent Living

 Society’s Assets, Incorporated

 3.2 Expansion and Adjustment of Network

 Plan and priorities for use of funds, by funding source, including Part B funds, Part C funds, State funds, and other funds, whether current, increased, or one-time funding and methodology for distribution of funds.
 Use of funds to build capacity of existing Centers, establish new Centers, and/or increase statewideness of Network.